Representing and supporting medical oncologists in the UK

 1. Practising consultants or honorary consultants in the UK who hold hospital appointments as medical oncologists.

-2. Specialist registrars who occupy a training post approved for training in medical oncology (hereafter referred to as “Training Members”).
+2. Specialist registrars who occupy a training post approved for training in medical oncology in the UK (referred to as “Training Members”).

 3. Non-Career grade doctors (usually Associate specialists or staff-grade doctors) in a permanent post in medical oncology within the UK